 Truthfully this blog showed me you can have low page views and still make money.
 I wish someone told me, in the beginning, it is NOT about pageviews.
 It’s about how you are growing your blog.
-It sounds strange because you know that you have to have a passion to carry you through blogging.
-You need to view your blog as a business as well to make an income from it.
+It sounds strange because you know that you have to have a passion for carrying you through blogging.
+It would help if you viewed your blog as a business to make an income from it.

-Even if it is only a $1 more a month you are increasing it.
+Even if it is only $1 more a month, you are increasing it.
 Celebrate the small goals.
 Don’t be afraid to set goals.
 It’s good to strive towards something.
-As long as you are striving towards it at the pace you need to be at.
+As long as you are striving towards it at the pace, it would be best to be at it.

 Today I only check my page views weekly.
 Random days if I want to see if a new post is doing well.
 It has made my mind more focused as a blogger.
 I believe not having the constant stats show up helped my obsession with page views diminish.
 It was exactly what I needed to grow as a blogger.

 Deleting Jetpack decreased my load time.
 I like checking my sites at websitegrader.com.
-The lower load time the better.
+The lower the load time, the better.
 Users don’t stay on a slow loading site.
-I would ask yourself do you really need this plugin?
+I would ask yourself, do you really need this plugin?

-If you use Jetpack for the social sharing, I personally use Buffer and love it.
+If you use Jetpack for social sharing, I personally use Buffer and love it.
 I have used Nextscripts in the past as well.
-I always a week worth of posts scheduled to post to all my social media accounts. ( Not Pinterest, I use Tailwind) If you use my link here you can get a $15 credit to start your free trial!
+I always have a week worth of posts scheduled to post to all my social media accounts. ( Not Pinterest, I use Tailwind) If you use my link here,, you can get a $15 credit to start your free trial!

 Here is a peek at my GA stats comparing March 2018 to March 2017.

 Each month I compare to the month of the previous year.
 I have learned to let go some of the little things.
-Instead of focusing on pageviews I have started asking if I continued to make more income each month.
+For example, instead of focusing on page views, I have started asking if I continued to make more income each month.

 Setting up a goal to bring in a steady flow of income is more beneficial.
-If I bank my site on driving traffic, how will I make money when the traffic is there?
+For example, if I bank my site on driving traffic, how will I make money when the traffic is there?